JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

    both IDEs share the same core functionality and Kotlin Multiplatform support.</p>
 </tldr>

+This guide is about migrating an Android-only app to multiplatform across the whole stack, from business logic to UI.
-This guide talks about general problems about making your Android app multiplatform, illustrating solutions to some of these problems with an advanced Compose sample.
+It illustrates general challenges and solutions using an advanced Compose sample.
-You can follow the commit sequence closely, or overview general steps of a migration and dive deeper at a particular step.
+You can follow the commit sequence closely, or skim through the general steps of the migration and dive deeper at a particular step.

 The starting app is [Jetcaster](https://github.com/android/compose-samples/tree/main/Jetcaster), a sample podcast app built for Android with Jetpack Compose.
-The sample is fully featured, showcasing resource management, network access, and navigation, as well as the latest Material Expressive components that you can make cross-platform using the Compose Multiplatform framework.
+The sample is a fully featured app that relies on:
+* multiple modules,
+* Android resource management,
+* network and database access,
+* Compose Navigation.
+* latest Material Expressive components.

+All of these features can be adapted into a cross-platform app with the help of Kotlin Multiplatform and the Compose Multiplatform framework.

 To make your application work on both iOS and Android, you will: